TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/firewalls-troubleshoot-snat-utilization.md

 Azure Firewall health state metric indicates the health of the firewall based on (static network address translation) SNAT port availability.
 This metric has two dimensions:

-- Status: Possible values are Healthy, Degraded, Unhealthy.
+- Status: Possible values are Healthy, Degraded, Unhealthy
-- Reason: Indicate the reason for the corresponding status of the firewall.
+- Reason: Indicate the reason for the corresponding status of the firewall

 If SNAT ports are used greater than 95%, they are considered exhausted and the health is 50% with `status=Degraded` and `reason=SNAT port`.
 The firewall keeps processing traffic and existing connections are not affected.
 However, new connections may not be established intermittently.